Start Jump (PDF 111.1KB)

 Students with Disabilities

-Students competing in Para Athlete events must present their documentation at the meeting at 8.15am in the Grand Prix Room.
+Students competing in Multi-class events must present their documentation at the meeting at 8.15am in the Grand Prix Room.

-Para Athlete entries must be entered electronically in the Meet Manager program as for able bodied competitors.
+Multi-class athlete entries must be entered electronically in the Meet Manager program.
 Their classification MUST be entered beside their surname.

-Athletes with a disability shall compete in separate boys’ and girls’ multi-disability events.
+Athletes with a disability shall compete in separate boys and girls events.
 Places will be determined on individual performance percentage of the Australian record for their classification.
 The athlete with the greater percentage shall be awarded medal.

 All athletes in Hurdles and High Jump events will be required to wear spikes if the track is wet.
 This is for the safety of all athletes.
 When worn the maximum length for all track events plus Long Jump and Triple Jump is 7mm.
 For High Jump and Javelin it is 9mm.
 All athletes must wear shoes on each foot at all times.

 A lane draw will be based on the times submitted on meet manager.
-Where a competitor is absent in the marshalling area, the NSWCCC Convenor reserves the right to change the lane allocation for the benefit of the event.
+Where a competitor is absent in the marshalling area, the NSWCCC Championship Manager reserves the right to change the lane allocation for the benefit of the event.

 Parents and coaches are not permitted to enter the competition arena.
 The competition arena is defined as the actual competition area and marshalling areas inside the fence of the Sydney Olympic Park Athletic Centre.